Garsington Opera: Wormsley Park

 Garsington Opera announced in April 2010 that it had reached agreement with the Getty family to hold the opera festival at Wormsley Park.
-The company's new performing space is a 600-seat pavilion, which like that at Garsington Manor is designed to be put up and dismantled each season.
+The company's new performing space is a 600-seat pavilion situated in the extraordinary surroundings of Wormsley.
 The first season at Wormsley Park saw the performance of Vivaldi's La verità in cimento in its British premiere, Mozart's The Magic Flute and Rossini's Il turco in Italia.
 The company is now financed by The Friends of Garsington Opera, corporate and private sponsorship, and the support of foundations.

-The 2011 Garsington Opera Pavilion is a fully demountable fabric building used for only 6 weeks of the year.
+The 2011 Garsington Opera Pavilion is used for the duration of the opera festival each year and designed by Robin Snell & Partners.

 Awards

 The 2019 new production of Benjamin Britten's The Turn of the Screw, directed by Louisa Muller and designed by Christopher Oram, won the 2020 Royal Philharmonic Society Music Award for opera and music theatre.